Who are the People of Tonga?(c) Tonga Ministry of Tourism

 Tonga’s Main Ethnic Groups

 Tonga’s population is made up of one main ethnic group, Tongans.
-The small minority of other ethnic groups in Tonga, such as Chinese, European, American and Indian, reside on the islands mainly due to immigration.
+The small minority of other ethnic groups in Tonga, such as European, Other Pacific Islander, Indian and Chinese, reside on the islands mainly due to immigration.

 Learn more about the history of Tonga and the shaping of the culture we see today in A Brief History of Tonga.